2026 Ford F-Series Truck Comparison

 Cargo Box Size 52.8 cubic feet / 62.3 cubic feet / 77.4 cubic feet 65.4 cubic feet / 78.5 cubic feet 65.4 cubic feet / 78.5 cubic feet

 The configuration options list for each of these models is huge, and a comprehensive list would defeat the purpose of a quick guide.
 So we’ve listed ranges and maximum capacities, which still illustrate the differences between the trucks.
-A quick look at the chart and it's easy to see that the biggest differences are between the F-150 and the rest of the F-series lineup.
-The F-150 is smaller, but has even more configuration options than the bigger trucks.
-In most forms, it’s more fuel efficient, and this is especially true when the F-150 is equipped with the hybrid drivetrain option.
+A quick look at the chart reveals that the biggest differences are between the F-150 and the rest of the F-Series lineup.
+The F-150 is smaller but has even more configuration options than the bigger trucks.
+In most forms, it’s more fuel efficient and this is especially true when the F-150 is equipped with the hybrid drivetrain option.
 There is a smaller bed option, but the other two are similar enough to the two Super Duty models that it would be difficult to tell they were different at all at a glance.
-The F-150 Raptor sits at the top end of the power range, and it offers so much more horsepower that we thought we should mention that the most powerful non-Raptor drivetrain option is the hybrid, which produces 430 horsepower and 570 lb-ft of torque.
+The F-150 Raptor sits at the top end of the power range.
+It offers so much more horsepower that we thought we should mention that the most powerful non-Raptor drivetrain option is the hybrid, which produces 420 horsepower and 570 lb-ft of torque.